How to Clean Furnace Burners and Flame Sensors

 Furnace burners and flame sensors are the heart of your heating system—they ignite fuel and confirm that ignition happened.
 When dust, soot, or carbon accumulates on either component, your furnace struggles to light, cycles erratically, or shuts down thinking there's a safety problem.
 The good news: cleaning them is straightforward, requires no special parts, and costs almost nothing.
 A blocked burner or dirty sensor is often the reason your furnace won't start on the first cold snap of the season.
 This is a homeowner-level repair that takes less than an hour and puts your system back to reliable operation.
 The process is the same whether your furnace is 10 years old or 30—access the chamber, remove light corrosion and dust, reassemble with care, and test the ignition sequence.
 You'll feel the difference in how quickly and confidently your furnace fires up.

-2. Access the Burner Assembly.
+- Locate and Photograph the Burners.
 Locate the front panel or removable cover of your furnace (usually held with 2-4 screws).
 Remove the cover and locate the burner assembly—this is the metal chamber where the blue flame appears during operation.
 Take a photo of the burner layout with your phone before you disturb anything, so reassembly is easier.

-3. Loosen and Remove the Burner Assembly.
+- Unbolt and Slide Out Assembly.
 Most burners are held in place with 2-3 bolts or clips.
 Unbolt the assembly carefully and slide it toward you.
 You may need to detach a gas line fitting (hand-tight, not wrench-tight)—gas lines typically have a thin nut that unscrews by hand or with a small wrench.
 Do not force anything; if it's stuck, spray a light penetrating oil and wait 5 minutes.

-4. Brush and Clean the Burner Ports.
+- Brush Away Soot and Carbon.
 Use a soft brass brush to gently brush away soot and dust from the burner ports—these are the small holes or slots where the flame emerges.
 Do not scrub hard or poke the ports with anything sharp; you can damage the burner head.
 Light pressure and multiple passes work better than force.
 For stubborn buildup, dampen the brush slightly with white vinegar.

-5. Locate and Clean the Flame Sensor.
+- Polish the Sensor to Bare Metal.
 The flame sensor is a thin rod, rod-shaped or curved, positioned to 'see' the flame once it ignites.
 It's usually mounted near the edge of the burner assembly and stuck into the combustion chamber.
 Gently pull or unclip it (most sensors pull straight out), then use fine emery cloth or a soft brass brush to remove the white oxide coating and soot.
 Use light circular motions; the sensor surface should be shiny and bare metal underneath.
 Do not bend the sensor; handle it like a test tube.

-6. Reassemble the Burner and Reconnect the Gas Line.
+- Slide Back and Hand-Tighten.
 Slide the burner assembly back into place and hand-tighten the bolts.
 Reattach the gas line fitting—hand-tight is correct; do not use a wrench unless the fitting will not stay snug by hand.
 Reinsert and clip the flame sensor back into its mount.
 Double-check that nothing is loose and that the gas line is fully seated.

-7. Replace the Cover and Restore Power.
+- Restore Power and Ignite.
 Close the furnace front cover and tighten all screws.
 Switch the power back on at the breaker.
 Give the furnace 30 seconds to self-test, then turn the thermostat to HEAT and set it 2 degrees above the current room temperature.
 Listen for the ignition sequence—you should hear a click or soft spark, then a whoosh as the burner lights.

-8. Verify Flame and Monitor the Cycle.
+- Confirm Blue Flame and Cycle.
 Once the burner lights, watch the flame through a view port (if your furnace has one) or listen for the blower to kick on after 30-45 seconds.
 The flame should be solid blue, not orange or yellow.
 Let the furnace run through one complete heating cycle—about 10-15 minutes—and confirm that it cycles on and off smoothly.
 Check that the air coming out of your vents is warm.